A thumbnail image

 Azure Functions as a Facade for Azure Monitoring

 Azure Functions are the Function-as-a-Service offering from Microsoft Azure cloud.
 Basically, an Azure Function is a piece of code which gets executed by Azure every time an event of some kind happens.
+The environment manages deployment, event triggers and scaling for you.
+This approach is often reffered as Serverless.

 Read more...